zaidcontractor/ai-powered-hotel-search/README.md

-# ai-powered-hotel-search
+# SuiteSpot

-HooHacks 2025 project.
-Members: Daksh Ghadia, Zaid Contractor, Philip Naveen, Geethan Sundaram
+## An AI-powered hotel search engine.
+Tell us the way.
+We'll find your stay.

+HooHacks 2025 project at the University of Virginia.

+Members:
+*  Daksh Ghadia
+*  Zaid Contractor
+*  Philip Naveen
+*  Geethan Sundaram